xcv-/ideavim/docs/README.txt

 Some Ex commands
 Some :set options
-Full VIM regular expressions for search and search/replace macros
+Full VIM regular expressions for search and search/replace Macros
 Diagraphs
+Command line history
+Search history
+VIM help

 Not Supported (yet)
-Keymaps
+Maps
 Various, lesser used (by me anyway), commands Jumplists
 Window commands
-Command line history
-Search history

-Please see the file 'index.txt' for a complete list of supported, soon-to-be supported, and never-to-be supported commands.
+Please see the help system for a complete list of supported commands.